ocodista/trampar-de-casa/apps/auto-email-sender/README.md

 - **Supabase**: Supabase is utilized for access information

-- **Redis**: Redis serves as a caching mechanism to improve the performance of data retrieval and processing within the microservices.
+- **MongoDB**: MongoDB serves as a caching mechanism to improve the performance of data retrieval and processing within the microservices.

 - **React Email**: React Email is employed for generating dynamic and visually appealing email templates.